Write back to Airtable

-Three operations are supported, in single and batch formats:
+All three operations are supported in both single and batch formats:

 const base = useBase();